Nvidia Rubin Platform and What a 90% Drop in AI Costs Means for the Apps You Use

 When AI costs 90% less to run, everything changes.
 The AI tools you rely on get better without getting more expensive.
 Features that are too costly today become practical tomorrow.

 Keep an eye on late 2026.
-That’s when the AI landscape might quietly shift under your feet.
+That’s when the AI market might quietly shift under your feet.

 Related reading.
 Lovable Valuation Triples to $6.6 Billion and What the Vibe Coding Boom Means for You